 nick, the host to connect to, etc., and

-attributes relevant to two of the bot’s modules.
+attributes relevant to two of the bot’s plugins.

 In the context of your callable, the config file is available as an attribute